 PCOS, Menopause, and Age-Related Changes

-Polycystic ovary syndrome (PCOS) can disrupt hormone levels and trigger hair thinning in women, particularly at the hairline.
-Menopause often causes a drop in estrogen, leading to a more visible female receding hairline.
-Even women in their 20s and 30s may notice early signs due to stress, birth control, or genetics.
+Polycystic ovary syndrome (PCOS) can disrupt hormone levels and trigger thinning in women, particularly along the front.
+Menopause often brings a drop in estrogen, which can make recession more visible.

 Styling Habits and External Stressors